-- Note: The Administrators group has full permissions.
-You cannot edit this group's permissions, although you can add and remove users from the Administrator's group. - 4.
-To assign project structure modification permissions to the group, mark the Can manage project structure check box.
-Groups with these permissions have complete access to all tabs and information in the Project dialog box for this project.
-To remove a group's permissions, clear the check box. - Note: The Can access project check box is automatically checked and cannot be changed.
+Note: The Administrators group has full permissions.
+You cannot edit this group's permissions, although you can add and remove users from the Administrators group.

-- 5. To assign project security permissions to the group, mark the Can manage project security check box.
+- 4. To assign project structure modification permissions to the group, mark the Can manage project structure check box.
+Groups with these permissions have complete access to all tabs and information in the Project Properties dialog box for this project.
+To remove a group's permissions, clear the check box. - 5.
+To assign project security permissions to the group, mark the Can manage project security check box.
 Groups with these permissions can change group and user permissions for this project.
 To remove a group's permissions, clear the check box. - 6.
-Assign document, requirement, attribute and attribute value permissions, as described in the following sections. - 7.
+Assign document, requirement, traceability, attribute and attribute value permissions, as described in the following sections. - 7.
 Click OK.

-Assigning Document Type Permissions to a Security Group
+Assigning Document Type Permissions

-To assign document-type permissions:
+To assign document-type permissions to a group:

-- 1. On the Tool Palette, click the Project menu and choose Security.
-The Project Security dialog box appears. - 2.
+- On the Tool Palette, click Project > Security.
+The Project Security dialog box appears (make sure the Enable security for this project check box is marked). - 2.
 In the Groups list, select the group. - 3.
 Click Edit below the Groups list.
 The Group Permissions dialog box appears. - 4.
 In the Document Types list, select the document type for which you want to assign permissions. - 5.
 Click Edit Permissions below the Document Types list.
 The Document Type Permissions dialog box appears.